 Grab and bag the entire plant, avoiding any with yellowed leaves or discolored stems, or clip with shears, a knife or scissors.

-The whole plant, except the roots, is delicious—raw it tastes like corn-on-the-cob, or like cornsilk.
-Cooked it's more like spinach.
+The whole plant, except the roots, is delicious.
+Eaten raw, it tastes like corn-on-the-cob, or like cornsilk.
+Cooked, it's more like spinach.
 Always chop the entire plant, except the roots, into bite-sized pieces before using it.

 A salad vegetable and pot herb par excellence, it's also great in sandwiches.
 Use it like sprouts or in Middle Eastern recipes, with hummus in pita bread.
-It's wonderful steamed, or added to soups, stews and casseroles.
+It's wonderful steamed or added to soups, stews and casseroles.
 You can also sauté it.
-It cooks in about five minutes.
+It cooks in about 5 minutes.
 Take care not to overcook it.